ParAlg/gbbs/README.md

 been tested with more than 2^32 vertices, so if any issues arise please contact [Laxman Dhulipala](mailto:ldhulipa@cs.cmu.edu).

-To compile with the Cilk Plus scheduler instead of the Homegrown scheduler, use the Bazel configuration `--config=cilk`.
-To compile using OpenMP instead, use the Bazel configuration `--config=openmp`.
-To compile serially instead, use the Bazel configuration `--config=serial`.
+To compile with the Cilk Plus scheduler instead of the Homegrown scheduler, add the Bazel flag `--define parallel=cilk`.
+To compile using OpenMP instead, add the Bazel flag `--define parallel=openmp`.
+To compile serially instead, add the Bazel flag `--define parallel=no`.
 (For the Makefiles, instead set the environment variables `CILK`, `OPENMP`, or `SERIAL` respectively.)

 To build: